Husainmatkawala/MMT_intern_project_1/blog_score_Service/README.md

 ## License

-This service is part of the MakeMyTrip Travel Blog project.
+This service is part of the MakeMyTrip Travel Blog project..